-Unlocking bootloader is an essential step in the process of modifying system partitions such as flashing TWRP recovery.
-Locked bootloader prevents users from loading or flashing custom firmware into their devices.
+Unlocking the bootloader is an essential step in the process of modifying system partitions such as flashing TWRP recovery.
+A locked bootloader prevents users from loading or flashing custom firmware into their devices.

 Most of the phones with locked bootloaders can be officially unlocked by following a guide on the OEM's website.

 This usually consists of submitting your phone's Device ID and IMEI and getting a device-specific unlock code which is then used in the “fastboot” command in order to authorize the unlocking process.

 In this article, we will focus on the general process of unlocking bootloaders without specific steps on how to do so provided by the manufacturer.

 Keep in mind that unlocking the device's bootloader may void your warranty and wipe all the data stored in the device.

 We recommend storing all the data first since some devices wipe their data once their bootloader is unlocked.

 (we recommend using Minimal ADB and Fastboot as it is lightweight, comes in a simple installation package, and does the job perfectly)

 Enable developer options by navigating to Settings - About phone and clicking on "Build number" seven times.